afoxinsocks/foxie-clock/README.md

 ## Looks

 With a look inspired by old nixie tubes and with capacitors protruding through the surface like vacuum tubes, the Foxie Clock is a fun, colorful way to display the time at your desk, office, or anywhere.
 Brightness, color, and time are all adjustable directly with 4 buttons on the back, with much more adjustability via an iOS/Android app using Bluetooth in the near future.
-[Using the clock is very easy](USAGE.md), with 4 buttons on the back providing various functionality for setting time, changing colors (*soon, animation modes!*), and brightness.
+[Using the clock is very easy](USAGE.md), with 4 buttons on the back providing various functionality for setting time, animation modes, colors, and brightness.

 ![Foxie Clock Case Render Image2](images/case_render2.png)